 During the procedure

-During Mirena insertion, you may experience dizziness, fainting, nausea, low blood pressure or a slower than normal heart rate (bradycardia).
-It's also possible for the IUD to perforate the uterine wall or cervix.
+During Mirena insertion, you may experience cramping, dizziness, fainting, nausea, low blood pressure or a slower than normal heart rate (bradycardia).
+It's also possible — though rare — for the IUD to perforate the uterine wall or cervix.

 After the procedure

-After every period, or every two months if you're not having flow, check to feel that Mirena's strings are protruding from your cervix.
+Once a month, check to feel that Mirena's strings are protruding from your cervix.
 Don't pull on the strings.
-Four to six weeks after Mirena is inserted, your health care provider may re-examine you to make sure Mirena hasn't moved and check for signs and symptoms of pelvic inflammatory disease, which can cause tubal damage or infertility.
+About a month after Mirena is inserted, your health care provider may re-examine you to make sure Mirena hasn't moved and check for signs and symptoms of infection.

 While you're using Mirena, contact your health care provider immediately if you: